 Other non-exertional limitations that can rule out all jobs can include:

-In Social Security lingo, such limitations "erode the occupational base" to the extent that they are "inconsistent with competitive employment."
-For more information, see our article on getting disability by arguing that you can't even do a sedentary job.
+In Social Security lingo, such limitations “erode the occupational base” to the extent that they are “inconsistent with competitive employment.”
+(For more information, see our articles on getting disability by arguing that you can’t even do a sedentary job and what happens if you’re unable to work for medical reasons.)

 Most disability claimants who get benefits win their case after a hearing with an administrative law judge.
 But having a successful hearing means you’ll need to know how to answer the judge’s questions and cross-examine the vocational expert helping the judge decide whether you can work.

 Consider hiring an experienced disability attorney to help you through the disability determination process.
-Your lawyer can gather medical evidence supporting your limitations, ask your doctor for a useful opinion, submit a pre-hearing brief on your behalf, and represent you at a hearing.
+Your lawyer can gather medical evidence supporting your limitations, ask your doctor for a useful opinion statement, submit a pre-hearing brief on your behalf, and represent you at a hearing.
+Most attorneys offer free consultations, so don’t hesitate to ask around in order to find a lawyer who you feel comfortable working with.